 English professor Brad Gooch’s new book, Rumi’s Secret, a biography of the 13th century Sufi poet, has garnered national and international attention, including reviews in the Washington Post and the New York Times Book Review, an interview on NPR with Leonard Lopate, and inclusion on the BBC’s list of 10 books to read in 2017.

 Three Psychology students under the direction of Michele Cascardi, associate professor, psychology, had two poster presentations accepted for the 2017 annual convention of the American Psychological Association.
 Michelle Rosselli, Molly Kammen and Ashley Bujalski will be presenting in August, 2017, at the convention in Washington, DC.

-Payton MacDonald completed a cross-country traverse on bicycle during summer 2016, and composed and performed original music using only the tools at hand during the trip.
+Payton MacDonald, assistant professor of music, completed a cross-country traverse on bicycle during summer 2016, and composed and performed original music using only the tools at hand during the trip.
 He completed a film on the project, with a planned screening in spring 2017 on campus.

-Leo-Felix Jurado, nursing, was recognized as one of only 164 nurse leaders (US and International) to be named as a 2016 American Academy of Nursing Fellow.
+Leo-Felix Jurado, professor of nursing, was recognized as one of only 164 nurse leaders (US and International) to be named as a 2016 American Academy of Nursing Fellow.

 Marina Budhos, professor of English, has been notified that her recent publication, Watched, was recognized as the Walter Dean Myers Honor Book for 2017.
 This honor champions those books that embody diversity.
 Budhos will be part of the award ceremony at the Library of Congress.

 Robin Schwartz, professor of art, received a 2016 John Simon Guggenheim Fellowship for her distingusihed achievements as a photographer.

 President Kathleen Waldron, was named among New Jersey's most powerful women in 2016 by state's most powerful women according to NJBIZ.